 - Students should be familiar with at least 2 of the “big 5” modalities used most today (i.e. Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Motivational Interviewing, Marriage and Family Systems Therapy, and Eye Movement Desensitization and Reprocessing or EMDR).

 Upon submission of all course assignments, including submission of the supervision recording tape/video, and following their review by the teaching team, students will receive a Certificate of Completion at the end of this course.

 Once payment is received, students will receive a license key and can begin their studies.
 Course content is varied and made up of lectures, viewings, demos, supplemental readings and professional/reflective exercises.
 There are no tests or exams; however, there are assignments for each module, which must be completed and then submitted online.
 The assignments in each course do not have to be completed in one sitting but please note: you have a maximum of 16 weeks to complete your studies.
 We uphold a strict policy that we do not extend or re-open the software to you once your 16-week period of learning is up.
 Plan accordingly; if you will be away, you must catch up on your work.
 Please also note that in the event of cancellation, a $100 administration fee will be applied.

 Due to the level of individual feedback afforded to students in all our online programs, we can only accept a limited number of students at any one time.
-This may result in your being wait listed at the time of registration.
-You will be notified in as short a time as possible with an approximate start date.
+Please contact the Dean at to learn the current status of our wait list (this is usually 1-3 months).

 Important information about ADLER’s online courses